wardi/jsonsquared/README.md

 Limitations:

-* Topmost JSON element must be a list containing only JSON objects (for JSON Lines each topmost element must be a JSON object)
+* Topmost JSON element must be a list (existing restriction for JSON Lines)
-* JSON objects must have at least one simple value, e.g. a string or number
+* JSON objects containing lists or other objects must also have at least one simple value, e.g. a string or number

 ## Design choices